-Stephanie is a photographer, writer, and Ravenclaw living in California with her husband, their seven year old metalhead son, and a crew of beasts.
+Stephanie is a photographer, writer, and Ravenclaw living in California with her family.
 She is super into reading, road trips, and adopting animals on a whim.
-Forewarning: all correspondence will probably include a lot of punctuation and smiley faces.
+Forewarning: all correspondence will probably include a lot of punctuation and emoji (!!! ? ? ?).

 We monetize some of the links on our site.
 If you click on the link and make a purchase, APW may receive a commission.
 APW only links to products and services that will add value to our audience.
 All opinions are our own.